Partition Recovery: Recover Lost Partitions and Data

 DOS, Windows, and OS/2

 On these operating systems, there’s one primary partition with system files.
-By default, Windows 10 and earlier this partition is assigned the letter C.
+By default, Windows 10 and earlier will use the letter C for the system partition.

 Unix-like systems